Why is this important?

 New Arkansas Employer: Register with the Arkansas Department of Finance and Administration (501)-682-7290

-- After you complete the registration, You will receive a letter in the mail that will display the following information:
+- After you complete the registration, you'll receive a letter in the mail that includes the following information:

 - Arkansas Withholding Wage Tax Account Number

-- You will need to register with this department if you have employees that both live and work in Arkansas, or for any employees that calculate Arkansas withholding taxes regardless of where they live/work. if your business is located outside of Arkansas, but your employees work or live in Arkansas you will likely need to register with this agency.
+- You will need to register with this department if you have employees that both live and work in Arkansas, or for any employees that calculate Arkansas withholding taxes regardless of where they live/work

 Unemployment Account Number and Tax Rate